-The AD9233 has a very flexible clock input structure.
+The AD9246 has a very flexible clock input structure.
 The clock input can be a CMOS, LVDS, LVPECL, or sine wave signal.
-Regardless of the type of signal used, the jitter of the clock source is of the most concern, as described in the Jitter Considerations section.
+Regardless of the type of signal used, the jitter of the clock source is of the most concern (see the Jitter Considerations section).

-Figure 46 shows one preferred method for clocking the AD9233.
-A low jitter clock source is converted from single-ended to a differential signal using an RF transformer.
-The back-to-back Schottky diodes across the transformer secondary limit clock excursions into the AD9233 to approximately 0.8 V p-p differential.
-This helps prevent the large voltage swings of the clock from feeding through to other portions of the AD9233 while preserving the fast rise and fall times of the signal, which are critical to a low jitter performance.
+Figure 46 shows one preferred method for clocking the AD9246.
+A low jitter clock source is converted from singleended to a differential signal using an RF transformer.
+The back-to-back Schottky diodes across the transformer secondary limit clock excursions into the AD9246 to approximately 0.8 V p-p differential.
+This helps prevent the large voltage swings of the clock from feeding through to other portions of the AD9246, while preserving the fast rise and fall times of the signal, which are critical to a low jitter performance.